Helping Local Youth Learn Critical Life Skills and Build Social Capital

 Our communities are stronger when we all work together for the betterment of our neighbors.

-The Social Capital Club is a monthly group event, connecting youth and community members to develop stronger networks, life skills, and access to community resources.
+The Social Capital Club connects youth and community members to develop stronger networks, life skills, and access to community resources through monthly meetings, quarterly social gatherings, and annual milestone celebrations.